Chronology

 1979 |

-One-man exhibition at Staempfli Gallery Lectures for United States Information Service (USIS) in Barcelona and Madrid, Spain.
+Lectures for United States Information Service (USIS) in Barcelona and Madrid, Spain.
 Meets with Antonio López GarcÍa in Madrid.
 McDowell Colony Fellowship |

 1988 |